What Does it Mean to Study Fire Science?

 Certificates and undergraduate degrees are typically designed for the newcomer or junior firefighter who seeks a desk job that requires field knowledge.
 Advanced degree programs are designed specifically for the experienced firefighter or related professional who wants a leadership or policy-making role in fire protection.

-Online degrees in fire science have become increasingly common, especially among working fire service professionals who don't need field training.
-These flexible programs work especially well for firefighters in remote locations, without access to campus schools, and for older professionals who are ready to quit the field but not the fire protection sector.
-Focusing primarily on disaster planning and response, as well as long-term policymaking and general administration, these online degree programs enable firefighters to move out of the field and into administrative jobs if they so desire.
+Focusing primarily on disaster planning and response, as well as long-term policy-making and general administration, online fire science degree programs can be a helpful option for students, especially working fire service professionals who don't need field training.
+These flexible programs work especially well for firefighters who live in remote locations without access to campus schools, and for older professionals who are ready to quit the field but not the fire protection sector.

 Certificate Programs in Fire Science

 Undergraduate certificates in fire science are available to students who have completed at least a high school education.
-These short courses of study typically take less than a year to complete.
-Undergraduate certificates are often available at night, on weekends and online.
+Courses for undergraduate certificate programs are often available at night, on weekends and online.

 These programs often focus on one specific area of the firefighting profession, such as fire inspecting, arson investigation, or new firefighting methods.
 Undergraduate certifications are excellent educational opportunities for both firefighting professionals and for students seeking entry-level fire service positions.